Gerban/AWS-Image-Classification-with-SageMaker/README.md

 Predicted classes returned from deployed endpoint were correct for test_img2: test_img1 - Class 80, test_img2 - Class 81.

-This shows that code deployment works but it also reflects the fact that model accuracy, which only reached 50% on training data and with around 40% on validation and test data, is not very high yet and the deployed model thus more prone to wrong predictions.
+This shows that code deployment works but it also reflects the fact that model accuracy, which only reached 50% on training data and with around 40% on validation and test data, is not very high yet and the deployed model is thus more prone to wrong predictions.

 Note: when code has completed it is important to delete deployed endpoints and to shut down instances no longer used.